 Risk Factors and Causes of Uterine Fibroids

 Some studies show that up to 80% of women will develop uterine fibroids, benign tumors in the uterus that can cause a wide range of symptoms, at some point in their life.
-The physicians at The University of Kansas Hospital specialize in diagnosing and treating uterine fibroids.
+Our physicians at The University of Kansas Interventional Radiology specialize in diagnosing and treating uterine fibroids.
 So, what causes uterine fibroids to develop, what makes fibroid symptoms worse, and can they be prevented?
+To schedule your consultation at our fibroid treatment center in Kansas City and Overland Park, please call (913) 588-1030 or request an appointment online.

 Common Causes of Uterine Fibroids